 Welcome to the Stanford Graduate Sustainable Design and Construction Program

-Before your first advising meeting, you should review the graduate construction curriculum guide and your MS-SDC Program Sheet, compare your undergraduate program with the list of required undergraduate courses, and prepare a proposed program of study for the entire academic year to discuss with your advisor.
-Please review this guide and program sheet prior to our SDC-X orientation meeting.
-At this meeting faculty and returning students will further explain this information and answer your questions.
-Classes will begin on Monday, September 26, 2016.
+Please review the graduate construction curriculum guide prior to the SDC orientation meeting.
+At the meeting, faculty and returning students will explain the curriculum guide and answer your questions.
+Following the orientation meeting, use the MS-SDC Program Sheet for your track to compare your undergraduate program with the list of required undergraduate courses and prepare a proposed program of study for the entire academic year to discuss with your advisor at your first advising meeting.
+Classes will begin on Monday, September 25, 2017.

 We strongly encourage you to carefully plan your proposed program of study covering all planned work at Stanford.
 Think earnestly about what you want to get out of your time at Stanford.
 Consider personal, professional and other goals.
-We also suggest that you take full advantage of advice from returning students because of their recent experience and excellent knowledge of how to get things done at Stanford.
+We also suggest that you take full advantage of advice from returning students because of their recent experience and excellent knowledge of how Stanford works.
 Best of luck for a productive, enjoyable experience at Stanford!
 Make your time as a member of the “Stanford Sustainable Design and Construction Crew” a rewarding experience.

 Student advising is intended to assist students in gaining the maximum value from their stay at Stanford.
-The faculty considers it an important responsibility to assist the student in making the many decisions required in the graduate construction program and in selecting a career path.
+The faculty considers it an important responsibility to assist each student in making the many decisions required in the graduate construction program and in selecting a career path.
 Faculty advising also involves maintaining academic standards for the program.
-Faculty advising includes the following major activities: (1) assisting in planning a program proposal for a Master's degree, (2) approving that the program meets academic requirements, and (3) offering general academic and career guidance.
+Faculty advising includes the following major activities: (1) assisting in planning a program proposal for your degree, (2) approving that the program meets the academic requirements, and (3) offering general academic and career guidance.

-Because you will meet with your faculty advisor soon after our first meeting, we have summarized the faculty advising steps below.
-Returning students in the program provide important resources to the student-advising program.
+Because you will meet with your faculty advisor soon after the orientation meeting, we have summarized the faculty advising steps below.
+In addition to the faculty, returning students in the program are an important resource for planning your academic program.
 They offer new students the chance to benefit from recent experiences of their peers with the courses in construction, other parts of civil engineering, and other engineering departments and schools in the university.

 - Prior to your first meeting with your academic advisor, select the track (SDC-X) that you intend to pursue and prepare your complete proposed program sheet of study for that track.
 This will serve as a first plan, so expect changes as you learn more about specific courses.

-- The printed advisee lists are posted outside the Civil Engineering Department Office of Brenda Sampson in Y2E2, Third Floor, Room 314.
-Check the list to identify your advisor.
-The list will be posted on September 22,2016.
+- The printed advisee lists are posted outside the Civil Engineering Department Office of Jill Filice in Y2E2, Third Floor, Room 316 Check the list to identify your advisor.
+The list will be posted on September 21, 2017.

 - Use the schedule posted outside each faculty member's door to make an appointment with your advisor.
 Obtain his or her concurrence with the proposed program of study.